2009 ICC Champions Trophy final: Summary

-The final of the 2009 ICC Champions Trophy was played between Australia and New Zealand at the SuperSport Park on 5 October 2009.
-Batting first after winning the toss, New Zealand posted a total of 200 runs for 9 wickets in 50 overs.
-Australia, in the reply, were initially restrict to 41 runs for 3 wickets in 18 overs, and the Kyle Mills and Shane Bond appeared with bowling figures like: 6–2–8–1 and 5–2–9–1 respectively.
-Shane Watson and Cameron White were playing in a "Test match-mode", but got momentum later with White scoring 61 runs off 102 balls and Watson 105 not out from 129 balls.
-With back-to-back sixes, Watson completed his century and achieved the target.
-Australia reach the target in 45.4 overs losing 4 wickets.
+Australia, in reply had a poor start to the chase as they lost Paine and Ponting early leaving them on 6 off 2, thanks to good bowling display by Shane Bond and Kyle Mills.
+As Shane Watson and Cameron White were playing in a "Test match-mode" but later the momentum shifted as they managed a partnership of 128 runs before the dismissal of White on 62.
+Soon, Hussey was cheaply dismissed by Mills leaving them on 156 off 4.
+Later, Hopes joined Watson and they managed to stabilize the innings.
+Watson scored 105* from 129 balls, thanks to his back-to-back sixes, he completed his century and achieved the target in 45.4 overs, as Australia won the match by 6 wickets.
 This was the second consecutive occasion for Watson earning man of the match award in the final of ICC Champions Trophy.
 It was Australia's fifth consecutive win after becoming finalists in multi-team tournaments since 1999.